 Termination of Employment During Layoff

 On May 28, 2020, the government expanded the IDEL to include employees whose employer had temporarily reduced or eliminated their hours of work because of COVID-19 (see Ontario Regulation 228/20, here).
 As such, employees who were placed on a temporary layoff on or after March 1, 2020 are automatically deemed to be on an IDEL, rather than a layoff.
-The IDEL can last up to six weeks after the declared state of emergency ends (and will be deemed to be a layoff at that time unless recalled).

 However, there is an important distinction between employees who are on IDEL due to one of the reasons listed above and those laid off due to a reduction or elimination of working hours.
 Employees who had their layoff converted to IDEL can still have their employment terminated by the employer as they are not afforded the “job-protected” rights associated with the IDEL like those who have taken an IDEL due to the specific enumerated reasons listed in s.
 50.1 of the Employment Standards Act, 2000 (and summarized in the list above).
 This is set out in s.
 5 of the regulation, which can be found here.